TIIKKETMASTER/TIIKKETvalues/README.md

-# Liberationvalues
+# Conservavalues
-LiberationValues is a political quiz aimed at anti-authoritarian lefitsts that attempts to assign percentages for fourteen different political values.
+ConservaValues is a political quiz aimed at conservatives and cultural rightists that attempts to assign percentages for ten different political values.